georgi-ivanov-tues/Data-Centric-DSL-TUES-Project/Antlr/README.md

 <b>Configure the ANTLR IDE:</b>
 1. In the Eclipse main window, click Window then Preferences.
 2. In the left pane, expand ANTLR and select Builder.
-3. In the right pane, click the Add… button.
+3. In the right pane, click the Addâ€¦ button.
-4. In the Add ANTLR Package window, click Directory… and navigate to the location of the antlr.jar and click OK.
+4. In the Add ANTLR Package window, click Directoryâ€¦ and navigate to the location of the antlr.jar and click OK.
 5. Click OK to close the Add ANTLR Package window.
 6. Select Code Generator in the left pane and click on Project relative folder in the right pane.
 Type a folder name.
 Examples: antlr-java or antlr-generated.
-7. Select any other configuration parameters but DO NOT check –nfa or –dfa in the under General in the Building window.
+7. Select any other configuration parameters but DO NOT check â€“nfa or â€“dfa in the under General in the Building window.
 If checked, these will cause ANTLR errors preventing java files from being generated in the output folder.
 8. Click OK to close the Preferences window.